 Effective October 4, 2012, SDI executed an agreement with a company in which the Chief Operating Officer Dean Thrasher has an interest in, for a period of two years which expires on September 30, 2014 for services rendered.
 The total consulting fees are estimated at \$480,000 for the two year period.
-SDI paid in cash and expensed \$240,000 during the year ended November 30, 2013.
+SDI paid cash and expensed \$240,000 during the year ended November 30, 2013.
+SDI paid cash and expensed \$169,968 during the nine month period ended August 31, 2014.
 The company may also accept common shares at \$0.45 per common share in lieu of cash.
-As of November 30, 2013, the company has not exercised its right to accept this compensation in shares.
+As of August 31, 2014, the company has not exercised its right to accept this compensation in shares.

 Effective January 1, 2013, SDI executed an agreement with a non-related consultant to pay compensation of \$7,000 per month.
 The consultant is to assist with sales initiatives, demos and participate in trade shows.
-The agreement is for a period of one year.
+The agreement is for a period of one year and was renewed for an additional period of one year.
 Either party may terminate the consulting agreement by giving 30 days written notice.

-Effective January 1, 2013, SDI executed an agreement with a non-related consultant to pay compensation of \$7,000 per month.
+Effective January 1, 2013, SDI executed an agreement with another non-related consultant to pay compensation of \$7,000 per month.
 The consultant is to assist with sales initiatives, demos and participate in trade shows.
-The agreement is for a period of one year.
+The agreement is for a period of one year and was renewed for an additional period of one year.
 Either party may terminate the consulting agreement by giving 30 days written notice.